-We then calculated three metrics of regeneration: 1) density (number of stems per hectare), 2) basal area (square meters per hectare) and 3) the relative proportion of species present within a plot.
-The drivers and implications of changes in tree density, tree basal area and tree proportion are distinct and meaningful: stem density represents post-fire stand structure, basal area indicates trends in overall biomass and the proportion of tree species present on a plot signals stand-level patterns in post-fire tree community composition.
+We calculated three metrics of regeneration: 1) density (number of stems per hectare), 2) basal area (square meters per hectare) and 3) the relative proportion of species present within a plot (number of stems of a species present / number of stems of all species present).
+The drivers and implications of changes in tree density, tree basal area and tree proportion are distinct and meaningful: we used stem density to represent an important characteristic of post-fire stand structure, basal area to describe trends in overall biomass and tree size and the proportion of tree species present on a plot to capture stand-level patterns in post-fire tree community composition.

 To characterize soil characteristics across the burn histories, we evaluated organic layer depth and percent cover of exposed mineral soil.
 Organic layer depth was measured at the center and at each corner of each plot.
 Percent cover of organic and exposed mineral soil surfaces were estimated across 1-meter subplots at each corner of each site.
-To infer soil consumption in the most recent fire, distance from adventitious roots (opportunistic, lateral roots produced after initial root system development) to current soil surface was measured where snags with such roots were available to sample following the approach of Kasischke and Johnstone 2005.
+To infer soil consumption in the most recent fire, distance from adventitious roots (opportunistic, lateral roots produced after initial root system development) to current soil surface was measured where snags with such roots were available to sample following the approach of Kasischke and Johnstone 2005 (data presented in supplement).

 Data Analysis

-Differences in tree regeneration across reburn history and between upland and lowland sites were evaluated using the nonparametric Kruskal-Wallis test, followed by pairwise comparisons using Dunn’s test with Bonferroni corrected p-values (Dinno 2015).

-We used linear mixed effect models (LMEs) to investigate the effects of repeat short interval fires on conifer and deciduous regeneration independent of topographic position.
-Using number of fires as a predictor variable, we modeled density and basal area of both conifer and deciduous species using upland vs lowland position as a random effect.

-To examine whether post-fire tree regeneration within fire histories was impacted further by topographic or post-fire soil characteristics specific to upland or lowland locations, we hierarchically tested LMEs containing those attributes as fixed effects.
-We accounted for the variation explained by fire by treating it as a random effect, allowing us to focus on any potential additional effect of local topographic or soil characteristics.
-Fixed effects included the following topographic and soil characteristics: slope, total annual solar radiation, average organic layer depth, and average exposed mineral soil.
-Slope and solar radiation for each plot were calculated using IFSAR digital elevation models from the Alaska mapping initiative (USGS 2019, 5m).
-Elevation, while an important factor driving tree community composition in Alaska, was not included as a variable since it did not vary meaningfully across plots (Fig. S1B).
-All fixed effects were standardized (mean zero, SD 1) using the ‘effectsize’ package in R to allow for direct comparison of effect size magnitude (Makowski et al. 2019).
-Overall model fit was evaluated using smallest AIC value.
+To investigate the interactive effects of short-interval fires and landscape position on conifer and deciduous regeneration, we created a series of generalized linear models to model both density and basal area of conifer and deciduous regeneration.
+To investigate whether the effects of fire interacted with topographic position to influence regeneration, we evaluated the strength of an interaction term between fire and topographic position in each model.
+We used negative binomial regression with a log link function to model conifer and deciduous density, given its effectiveness in modeling overdispersed ecological count data (Lindén and Mäntyniemi 2011).We used a gamma distribution with a log link function to model basal area of deciduous species (conifer species had insufficient basal area present in reburned plots to model).

+Topographic attributes like slope, solar radiation and elevation have well-documented roles in shaping site-level community composition (Hollingsworth et al. 2013).
+Based on the presumed role of slope in altering local drainage conditions between upland and lowland topographic positions, we tested adding slope (USGS 2019; 5m resolution) as a variable and evaluated subsequent model fit using lowest AIC values (reported with other goodness of fit metrics in Table S5).
+Elevation and annual solar radiation, while important factors driving tree composition in Alaska, were ultimately not included as a variable since neither varied meaningfully across plots (Fig. S1B).
+We evaluated the importance of each variable by comparing the cumulative evidence provided by effect sizes, standard errors and confidence intervals.
+All GLMs were built using the ‘MASS’ package (Venables and Ripley 202) and all analysis, model fit, and selection were performed in R version 3.5.2 (R Core Team, 2018).
+Reported means include standard errors.

-All analysis, model fit, and selection were performed in R-Studio version 1.2.1335 (R Development Core Team, 2018) and reported means include one standard deviation.
-Linear mixed models were conducted using ‘lme4’ (Bates et al. 2019).
-Because our plots are clustered by design to take advantage of natural experimental conditions, spatial autocorrelation among plots was assessed using Moran’s I (Moran 1950).
-We found evidence of spatial autocorrelation within tree data of lowland plots but accounted for autocorrelation by including topographic position as a random effect in LMEs (Table S3).
+Because our plots are clustered by design to take advantage of natural experimental -conditions, spatial autocorrelation in density and basal area among plots was assessed using Moran’s I (Moran 1950) (Table S3).

 Results